GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

 ## Introduction

 The backchannel mechanism allows a client app and the bot to exchange information that is invisible to the user.
 Examples of this could be from requesting the client's time zone to reading a GPS location or what the user is doing on a web page.
-The bot can even guide the user by automatically filling out parts of a web web form and so on.
+The bot can even guide the user by automatically filling out parts of a web form and so on.
 The backchannel closes the gap between JavaScript client apps and bots.
+This mechanism is implemented by using the Direct Line API, which allows activities to be sent back and forth between the client and the bot.

 In this exercise, you will add a Web Page to your app.
 The bot and web page will use the backchannel mechanism to communicate.
 The bot will send the user's ticket to the web page, which will display related KB articles for that ticket.
 The goal would be that a human supervisor agent can monitor the conversation and by using the web page decide if there is an article that can help the user and avoid the creation of a ticket.
 If he finds an article, the supervisor agent can click it to display it in the user conversation with the bot.